farizmr09/react-native-dropdown-select-list/README.md

   i.
 Fixed Default option in MultiSelect. <br><br>
   ii.
 Added checkicon option as props ( checkicon props ) to change default color or image. <br><br>
   iii.
 Added props ( labelHeadingColor ) to change default color of text selected. <br><br>
   iv.
-Added showSelected props ( showSelected = false ) will not show the selected bubbeles on the selection dropdown.
+Added showSelected prop ( showSelected = false ) will not show the selected bubbles on the selection dropdown.
 This fixes the
       visibility of select option data as it was shrinking when selecting a large number of data.<br>

-use defaultOption={[]} in MultiSelect as array of selected value instead of key value pair ( Object ).
+<b>use defaultOption={[]} in MultiSelect as array of selected value instead of key value pair ( Object )</b>.

 <br>
 <h1 align="center">